 The business has used a lot of its resources in ensuring that employees are well trained and developed.
 It should, therefore, benefit from its return on investment by the quality of service and efficiency from the trained and more skilled employees.

 It is important to set up opportunities that will enable them to apply the new skills gained get feedback.
 This is essential in reinforcing and refining the new skills gained.

-What to avoid when planning career development for employees
+What to avoid when plan career development for employees?

 When planning for career development for employees, it is important to avoid the following